Tumour Ecology and Evolutionary Stability

 Evolutionary biology describes adaptive processes using the concept of a fitness landscape, in which populations occupy regions of varying evolutionary advantage.
 Environmental change reshapes this landscape, altering which traits confer survival.
 Critically, when a single dominant phenotype is eliminated rapidly, the space it occupied becomes available, and under strong selection pressure, resistant variants that previously represented minor populations can expand into that space with extraordinary speed.

 This is precisely the dynamic that maximum-dose, elimination-focused therapeutic strategies risk producing in prostate cancer.
 Conventional androgen deprivation eliminates androgen-sensitive clones efficiently, but in doing so may remove the competitive pressure that kept androgen-resistant variants in check.
-The tumor that emerges after initial response is not the same ecological community that was treated; it is a new community, restructured by the selection event.
+The tumour that emerges after initial response is not the same ecological community that was treated; it is a new community, restructured by the selection event.

-Gatenby and colleagues have formalized this insight in the framework of adaptive therapy: rather than applying maximum treatment pressure, adaptive approaches modulate treatment intensity to maintain sensitive cell populations as ecological competitors to resistant variants.
+Gatenby and colleagues have formalised this insight in the framework of adaptive therapy: rather than applying maximum treatment pressure, adaptive approaches modulate treatment intensity to maintain sensitive cell populations as ecological competitors to resistant variants.
 The goal is evolutionary management rather than elimination.
 Clinical trials applying adaptive dosing in prostate cancer have demonstrated that this approach can extend time to progression compared with conventional continuous dosing, providing direct empirical support for the ecological model.

 The implication is significant: the most aggressive treatment strategy is not always the one most likely to preserve long-term stability.
 In some ecological contexts, the attempt to eliminate may accelerate exactly the evolutionary shifts it seeks to prevent.